Types of Solar Power The Methods by which Sun Radiation is Converted to Electrical Power

 - Solar power generators on public buildings and schools

 - This is a growing segment, public buildings and schools realized the economic potential of otherwise unused roofs to generate money.
 One of the limitations of solar panels is that they need a lot of land size to generate meaningful amount of electricity.
-Public building potentially has this unused land on the roofs.
+Public building potentially has this unused "land" on their roofs.
 Medium size solar power generators, with production capacity between 50 kW to 1 MW, can supply the building needs as well as the needs of nearby residential buildings.
+Small communities, joint forces to build medium size plants (50 k Watts to 5 M watts) that will supply the community needs.
+These community size plants can be off-grid or connected to the grid.
+The connected to the grid (grid-tied) facilities can buy electricity when extra electrical power is needed or sell surplus electrical power to the utility.

 - Utility Scale Power Plants